 The Savings Plan, which is our tax qualified 401(k) plan, is not reflected in the table above which under SEC rules covers only our non-qualified deferred compensation plan.
 The Savings Plan is designed to encourage salaried employees to save and invest for retirement.
 Under this Plan, employees may contribute up to the annual IRS limits on a pre-tax basis.
 The Company matches such contributions at a rate of \$.50 for each \$1.00 up to 8% of the employee's base salary.
-The retirement contribution was increased and automatic enrollment of all new salaried employees in the Savings Plan implemented, coincident with the closing of the Company's defined benefit pension plan to new salaried employees effective January 1, 2006.
-This change reflects the Company's desire that salaried employees take a more active role in planning, saving and investing for retirement.
+The retirement contribution was increased and automatic enrollment of all new salaried employees in the Savings Plan implemented, coincident with the closing of the Company's defined benefit pension plan to new salaried employees take a more active role in planning, saving and investing for retirement.